OasisLMF/GenerateDocs/src/developer_guide/keys_lookup_service.rst

 -------------
 The following list details the expectations from the keys service implementation:

-    1. OED location file fields: The keys service implementation should accept valid OED location file fields
+    1. **OED location file fields**: The keys service implementation should accept valid OED location file fields
-    2. Case Sensitivity: The OED field names should not be case sensitive, so the keys service implementation should not be sensetive to a particular format
+    2. **Case Sensitivity**: The OED field names should not be case sensitive, so the keys service implementation should not be sensetive to a particular format
-    3. Peril mapping: It is the responsibility of the keys service to interpret the “LocPerilsCovered” field in the OED input file and assess whether the risk is in scope for the model or not.
+    3. **Peril mapping**: It is the responsibility of the keys service to interpret the “LocPerilsCovered” field in the OED input file and assess whether the risk is in scope for the model or not.
-    4. Complete reporting: The keys service should return records for all risks submitted in the input location file.
+    4. **Complete reporting**: The keys service should return records for all risks submitted in the input location file.
 If a risk is deamed to be out of scope, then the keys service should report that back to oasislmf and not simply ignore the record.
-    5. Coverage Types: The keys servcie implementation should return records for all coverage types which are included in the model.
+    5. **Coverage Types**: The keys servcie implementation should return records for all coverage types which are included in the model.
 If the model does not include damage for a particular coverage type at all (e.g. BI) then there is no need to return any values for this coverage type.
-    6. Not at Risk: If a risk is deamed to be within scope for the model but not at risk for any of the events in the footprint, then the record should be returned with the “notatrisk” status and not with a dummy areaperil value, say.
+    6. **Not at Risk**: If a risk is deamed to be within scope for the model but not at risk for any of the events in the footprint, then the record should be returned with the “notatrisk” status and not with a dummy areaperil value, say.
 Not at risk items will be included in exposure counts but will not be entered into the calculation kernel.